MegadreamsBE/mta-gb/README.md

 - Improve debugging tools by using a proper dxGUI.

 ## Known Problems
-- Dr. Mario freezes when attempting to start a game.
 - GPU timings are slightly off.
 - GPU doesn't trigger all necessary interrupts yet.
 - Not all CPU instructions have correct timings nor logic.
 Although most have been fixed by now.